Cane Creek Asparagus

 Sustainable farms produce foods without excessive use of pesticides and other chemical inputs.
 It is not certified organic.
 We employ Integrated Pest Management (or IPM) in our gardens.
 IPM is a natural, systematic approach to controlling pests which helps growers control pests and cut costs.
 Instead of routine spraying, IPM seeks to find the right combination of preventive pest control measures as close to organic as possible that is most appropriate to the situation.
 These include using visual distractions to keeps pests away, fabric on the ground around the plants and fruits, picking off the bugs, flame burning weeds, crop rotation, planting companion plants, and hand-applied spraying if necessary to keep the plants alive so they can produce vegetables for our CSA Members.

 There are Cane Creek farms all over the Southeast!
 You have found Cane Creek Asparagus & Company CSA, the Cane Creek CSA with ASPARAGUS in the name.
 Our family farm is owned and operated by Robert and Glenda Ploeger.
 We are the Cane Creek Valley farm growing our renowned purple asparagus for over twenty years in the fertile soils between Fariview and Fletcher in Buncombe County six miles east of Asheville, North Carolina.
-We are the only farm to make CSA Marketing our only goal.
+We are the only family farm to make CSA Marketing our only goal.

 We have over fifteen years CSA farming experience as Cane Creek Asparagus & Company CSA growing vegetables for Asheville area families.
 In choosing our internet domain name, we simply dropped the Asparagus & Company to make our name shorter!
 100% of our efforts are dedicated to our CSA farm shares.